oils-for-unix/oils/doc/language-influences.md

 ### Tcl

-Oil uses `proc` and `setvar`, which makes it look something like Tcl:
+YSH uses `proc` and `setvar`, which makes it look something like Tcl:

      proc p(x) {
        setvar y = x * 2